Franciscus Patricius: Youth and Education

 Francesco Patricius was born on 25 April 1529 in Cres.
 He initially spent his childhood in his hometown.
 His uncle Giovanni Giorgio Patricius (Ivan Juraj Petriš), who commanded a Venetian warship, took the only nine-year-old boy on a war campaign against the Turks in February 1538.
-So it turned out that Francesco participated in the Battle of Preveza, in which the Christian fleet was struck.
-He almost fell into Turkish captivity.
+Francesco participated in the Battle of Preveza, in which the Christian fleet was struck and Patricius almost fell into Turkish captivity.
 He spent several years at sea.
 In September 1543 he went to Venice to acquire a professional qualification.
 Initially he went to a commercial school according to Giovanni Giorgio's will, but his inclination was for humanism.
-Since his father showed understanding for this, the youngster received Latin lessons.
-Later the father sent him to study at Ingolstadt, where the seat of the Bavarian University was.
+His father encouraged Patricius's wish and had his son receive Latin lessons.
+His father later sent him to study at Ingolstadt, where there was the seat of the Bavarian University.
 There he acquired knowledge of Greek.
 In 1546, however, he had to leave Bavaria because of the turmoil of the Schmalkaldic War.

 In May 1547 Patricius went to Padua, whose university was one of the most respected universities in Europe.
-Initially, at the request of his practical-thinking father Stefano, he studied medicine with Giambattista Montano, Bassiano Lando and Alberto Gabriele, but only very reluctantly.
-When Stefano died in 1551, he was able to drop out of medical training.
-He sold the medical books.
-He continued to be interested in humanistic education.
+His father initially intended Patricius to study medicine with Giambattista Montano, Bassiano Lando and Alberto Gabriele.
+When Stefano died in 1551, Patricius was able to drop out of medical training, sell his medical books, and resume his interests in humanistic education.
 During his studies, he attended philosophical lectures by professors Bernardino Tomitano, Marcantonio de 'Passeri (Marcantonio Genova), Lazzaro Buonamici and Francesco Robortello.
 Among his friends and fellow students was Niccolò Sfondrati, who later became pope as Gregory XIV.
 Philosophy classes were a disappointment for Patricius, because Padua was a stronghold of Aristotelian, whose representatives continued the tradition of medieval Scholastic.
-This was a direction that Patricius firmly rejected and fought violently later.
+This was a direction that Patricius firmly rejected and later wrote against.
 Under the influence of a Franciscan scholar, he turned to Platonism.
 The Franciscan recommended the Neoplatonic teaching of the humanist Marsilio Ficino (1433–1499).
-The reading of Ficino's writings, especially his major philosophical-theological work, the Theologia Platonica, was pioneering for Patricius.
+Ficino's writings, especially his major philosophical-theological work, the Theologia Platonica, greatly affected Patricius's philosophical thought.
 He later expressed his distance to Padua's scholastic-Aristotelian teaching practice by writing in an autobiographical letter in 1587 as self-taught represented.
-In his student days he already wrote and published philosophical and philological writings; he had a collection of his youth works printed in Venice in 1553.
+While still a student, Patricius began to write and publish philosophical and philological writings, printing a collection of his early works in Venice in 1533.